sb43/debrowser/README.md

 Once you have the DEBrowser running, a page will load asking to choose a TSV file or to load the demo data.
-In order to run DESeq2, we are going to need gene quantifications for those genes contained in a tab-seperated values (TSV) format.
+In order to run DESeq2, we are going to need gene quantifications for genes contained in a tab-seperated values (TSV) format.
 The file values must contain the gene, transcript(s), and the samples count values you wish to enter into DEBrowser.